wrapperband/Open-Condition-Monitoring/README.md

 # Open-Condition-Monitoring
 OCM (Open Condition Monitoring) is a required part of a systematic method of defineing tasks.
 Where it is known that changes in certain parameters indicate a mode change, such as from operating normally to failing.
-The idea is to anable secure storage by common means to provide infrastructure.
-To investigate and institute anonymous analysis od data.
+The idea is to enable secure storage by common means to provide infrastructure. thus enabling investigation and institution of anonymous analysis of data.
+The wider statistical sigmificance of access larger data sets would therefore engender more usefull and flexible reporting systems.

  Maintenance Techniques and Analysis